arseniyvolkow/LittleLemonApi/README.md

 # LittleLemonApi
 Welcome to the Little Lemon Restaurant API!
-This project was created as part of a course on backend web development to demonstrate how to build a fully functioning API for a restaurant.
+This fully functioning API for a restaurant was created as part of a course on backend web development.
 Developers can use these APIs to develop web and mobile applications for browsing menus, placing orders, managing deliveries, and more.
 ## Table of Contents

 - [Installation](#installation)